October 2021

 On account of all these advantages, multilayer PCBs are the preferred option especially as greater functionality and reduced size increasingly become the norm.

-All of this is not to say that multilayered PCB Fabrication do not have any disadvantages.
+All of this is not to say that multilayered PCB Fabrication does not have any disadvantages.
 Largely, compared to single layered PCBs, multilayered ones come with added cost as well as increased design time.
 Multi layered PCBs also necessitate that there be skilled designers who have a wide experience and hence can overcome issues related to crosstalk and impedance.
-In efficient design can directly impact board functioning.
-Also multilayer boards require increased production time and hence a lower turnover rate.
+In efficient design it can directly impact board functioning.
+Also, multilayer boards require increased production time and hence a lower turnover rate.

 However, it is their improved functionality that more than covers for the many disadvantages associated with multi layered boards.
 As far as their increased costs go, with the advancement of technology, the costs are only slated to decrease.

-However even while using multi layered PCBs it is important to ensure that as far as possible you go with even number of layers as opposed to PCBs with odd number of layers.
+However, even while using multi layered PCBs it is important to ensure that as far as possible you go with an even number of layers as opposed to PCBs with odd number of layers.
 This is on account of many factors including but not limited to the cost efficiency:

 Single layer PCBs are cost ineffective